"Truly Impressive"

 n

-Foreign nations made policy based on the idea that, contrary to mainstream academic economics, it matters what industries a nation has.
+what industries a nation has.
 "Computer chips = potato chips" thinking ignores fundamental differences.

-Industrial policy is neither liberal nor conservative, and this book is scrupulously bipartisan.
-This is why it has won endorsements from leading elected officials of both parties.
-It is written with reform of American policy in mind, but its lessons are relevant to all developed nations.
-It is written to be accessible, but to a rigorous scholarly standard.
+Industrial policy is neither liberal nor conservative, and this book is scrupulously bipartisan, which is why it has won endorsements from leading elected officials of both parties.

-Both Trump (with tariffs) and Biden (with the CHIPS Act) took steps in the direction of proactive industrial policy.
-These moves were a success, but America still needs to go further.
-If it does, this book will be an excellent guide to understanding how much of the economic agenda of the next 30 years will unfold, what will work, what won't, and why.
+This book will be an excellent guide to understanding how much of the economic agenda of the next 30 years will unfold, what will work, what won't, and why.

 THE AUTHORS